Cuticles

 • 1 Tbsp of olive oil

 Application: First, separate the white from the yolk.
-Then beat the yolk in a bowl, add the olive oil and stir to integrate.
+Then beat the yolk in a bowl, add the olive oil, and stir to integrate.
 Once this is done, you only have to dip your nails into the mixture for about 10 minutes.
+This process not only nourishes the cuticles but also strengthens the nails, making them less prone to chipping.

 How to Make a Homemade Cuticle Remover Cream - Cream of egg and olive oil for cuticles